 - Video footage of iconic sporting moments

-Creating your own NFT artwork, whether it be a GIF or an image, is a relatively straightforward process and doesn’t require extensive knowledge of the crypto industry.
-NFT artwork can also be used to create collectibles like sets of digital cards.
+Making your own NFT, whether it be a GIF or an image, is a relatively straightforward process and doesn’t require extensive knowledge of the crypto industry.
+NFT artwork can also be used to create collectibles like sets of digital trading cards.

 - Flow by Dapper Labs

-Since Ethereum has the largest NFT ecosystem, here’s what you’ll need to mint your own NFT artwork, music or video on the Ethereum blockchain:
+Since Ethereum has the largest NFT ecosystem, here’s what you’ll need to make your own NFT artwork, music or video on the Ethereum blockchain:

-- Around $50-$100 in ether (ETH).
-If you are using Coinbase’s wallet you can buy ether from the platform with U.S. dollars, British pound sterling and other fiat currencies.
+- Enough ether (ETH) to pay the gas fees.
+If you are using a Coinbase wallet you can buy ether from the platform with U.S. dollars, British pound sterling and other fiat currencies.
 Otherwise, you will need to purchase ether from a cryptocurrency exchange.
-A guide on how to buy cryptocurrencies using the most popular exchanges can be found here.

 Once you have these, there are a number of NFT-centric platforms that allow you to connect your wallet and upload your chosen image or file that you want to turn into an NFT.